-But each of those devices eventually reaches the end of its useful life and becomes e-waste (electronic waste).
+But each of those devices eventually reaches the end of its useful life and becomes electronic waste.
 And that's a problem.
 A United Nations study reported that 41.8 million tons of e-waste was discarded in 2014, and only between 10 to 40 percent of it was disposed of properly.

-The good news is that many of the materials used in making these products can be recovered and reused, including metals, plastics, and glass.
-Ask Apple: The company says that it gleaned 2,204 pounds of gold—worth $40 million—from recycled devices last year.
+On Earth Day—and every other day—consumers can do something to reduce their e-waste footprint, though.
+Many of the materials used in making these products can be recovered and reused, including plastics, glass and metal.
+Ask Apple: The company says it re-captured 2,204 pounds of gold—worth $40 million—from recycled devices in 2015.

-Unfortunately, electronics products also contain toxic substances such as lead, mercury, and cadmium, which all have to be disposed of carefully.
-Twenty-five states (so far) have passed laws requiring people to recycle old electronics.
-But no matter where you live, there are safe methods for disposing of e-waste.
+Unfortunately, electronics products can also contain toxic substances such as lead, mercury, and cadmium, which all must be disposed of carefully.
+So far, 25 states have passed laws requiring people to recycle old electronics.
+But no matter where you live, there are safe methods for disposing of electronic waste.

 First, make sure to completely erase all personal information.
-It usually isn’t as simple as deleting stuff: Get more details on how to get personal data off your devices.
+It usually isn’t as simple as deleting files: Here's how to get all your personal data off your devices.
 Once that's done, here are your options.

 1. Bring It to the Recycler